APPROACHING PIAZZOLLA’S MUSIC: an analysis of his music and composition styles (2)

 The articulations between the sections are characterised by a continuous flow, and there is no dominant chord that prepare for their arrival; however, the sections are still smoothly merged.

-is possible to read the large scale structure as an ABA structure.
-In fact, these two milongas are rather similar in large and middle scales respectively.
+structure.
+In fact, these two milongas are rather similar in large and

 In the introduction (O), the motivic chord gesture that opens every subsection, except for T and 2T, is presented.
 Letting this gesture end the O subsection smoothly merges the O and P subsections; thus, the subsections overlap each other.